We owe all children a planet Earth as wonderful as the one we have enjoyed!

 The Norwegian Grandparents Climate Campaign, GCC, was formed in 2006 by a group of concerned elders, many of whom formerly held influential positions in Norwegian society.
 The initiative came from Halfdan Wiik, librarian and environmental activist living on the island of Stord south of Bergen.

-Today GCC is an independent grassroots organization with well over 4300 members (Oktober 2020), with regional groups across Norway and run by a Members’ steering-committee.
+Today GCC has well over 6800 members (March 2023), with regional groups across Norway and run by a Members’ steering-committee.
 GCC has proved a significant voice in the public debate on the state of Norway’s climate policy at home and abroad.
 GCC is also well known for it’s street demonstrations and their red bucket hats – drawing attention, signalizing urgency and concern!

 Big issues facing Norway in 2022 are:

-- CO2 emissions that have been on the rise for decades, despite «climate goals» which are clearly being non-committal.
+- CO2 emissions that have been on the rise for decades, «Climate goals» for 2030 are non-committal and not to be trusted.

 - Drilling for oil in the Arctic ocean – environmentally a particularly sensitive area.